-Sexual misconduct is a wide range of behavior including sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including dating and domestic violence), and stalking.
-The Title IX Office works to prevent sexual misconduct from occuring, and responds seriously and appropriately to all reports of sexual misconduct.
+Prohibited conduct is a wide range of behavior including sexual harassment, sexual assault, interpersonal violence (including dating and domestic violence), and stalking.
+Additionally, the university's revised HOP 3-3031: Prohibition of Sexual Assault, Interpersonal Violence, Stalking, Sexual Harassment, and Sex Discrimination prohibits sex discrimination, sexual exploitation, unprofessional or inappropriate conduct of a sexual nature, retaliation, false information and false complaints, and interference with a grievance process under this policy.
+The Title IX Office works to prevent prohibited conduct from occurring, and responds seriously and appropriately to all reports of prohibited conduct.

 Protection from Gender-based Harassment

 Title IX also prohibits gender-based harassment, which the Office for Civil Rights defines as "unwelcome conduct based on a student’s sex, harassing conduct based on a student’s failure to conform to sex stereotypes2."
 It includes "slurs, taunts, stereotypes, or name-calling, as well as gender-motivated physical threats, attacks, or other hateful conduct3."

 University policy protects against discrimination on the basis of sex, and our policies include protections for gender identity, gender expression, and sexual orientation.
 If you feel you are being discriminated against based on your sex or gender, you have the right to report to the Title IX Office.